-During 2018, there were no Executive Compensation Committee interlocks and no insider participation in Executive Compensation Committee decisions that were required to be reported under the rules and regulations of the Securities Exchange Act of 1934, as amended.
+During 2019, there were no Executive Compensation Committee interlocks and no insider participation in Executive Compensation Committee decisions that were required to be reported under the rules and regulations of the Securities Exchange Act of 1934, as amended.
+The following individuals were members of the Executive Compensation Committee during 2019: Anne Busquet, Robert Dutkowsky, Anne Sutherland Fuchs, Eduardo Menascé (until his retirement from the board at the May 2019 annual meeting), Linda Sanford, and David Snow (until his retirement from the board at the May 2019 annual meeting).